 Beside the hidden gems in Milan, Italy

 A perfect 2-day Itinerary to Milan for those who’re spending just 48 hours in Milan.
 You can also discover all the beautiful churches around the city of Milan.
 In addition, check out the 10 things to do in Milan to learn about all the important landmarks and neighborhoods.
-For the accommodation inspiration, read my article about the Aparthotel Meneghino and Skyline Milan penthouse!
+For accommodation inspiration, read my article about the Aparthotel Meneghino and Skyline Milan penthouse!